data-for-change/anyway/docs/USERAPI.md

 ### Parameters

-There are no params that are passed.
+There are no params to pass.

 ### Returns

-If no errors has occurred then you will get a JSON with an HTTP 200 response.
+If no error has occurred then you will get a JSON with an HTTP 200 response.
 Example of expected result:

 ```json
 {